apollographql/apollo/docs/source/tutorial/client.md

 ENGINE_API_KEY=service:my-service-439:E4VSTiXeFWaSSBgFWXOiSA
 ```

 Our key is now stored under the environment variable `ENGINE_API_KEY`.
-Apollo VSCode uses this API key to pull down your schema from the registry.
+Apollo VS Code uses this API key to pull down your schema from the registry.

 Next, create an Apollo config file called `apollo.config.js`.
-This config file is how you configure both the Apollo VSCode extension and CLI.
+This config file is how you configure both the Apollo VS Code extension and CLI.
 Paste the snippet below into the file:

 ```js
 module.exports = {